$250,000 settlement for surgically repaired broken clavicle

-The client suffered a broken clavicle and other related contusions and injuries as a result of a motor vehicle accident.
+The client suffered a broken clavicle and other related contusions and injuries as a result of a motor vehicle accident in Wisconsin.

-The matter resolved without the need for a lawsuit for the sum of $250,000.
+The injury claim resolved without the need for a lawsuit, for the sum of $250,000.

 A broken clavicle is typically caused by a direct impact on the shoulder, which can happen as the result of a car accident, motorcycle crash or a slip and fall accident.
 Clavicle fractures might not be as visually apparent as other bone fractures, so if your broken collarbone has visible signs of injury be sure to document them in a photograph before they fade.